Xandromus/friender/README.md

 ## Future Development

 As friender is essentially a social-networking site, any future development would involve giving it more functionality that you might expect in such an application.
-Some basic enhancments would include:
+Some basic enhancements would include:

 1. Validation for image URLs